julia-crosara/concentration-game/README.md

 # Concentration 2.0: A browser-based card matching game

-Created for Udacity's Front End Developer Nanodegree.
+Created for Udacity's Front End Web Developer program.
 I built a grid of cards, added functionality to handle user input, and implemented gameplay logic using HTML, CSS, JavaScript, and the DOM.

 # How to play the game